(I may earn a small commission from the products mentioned in this post.)

 I tried to avoid high impact exercise and began to swim and ride my bike more.
 I rode my bicycle to work as often as the weather permitted and I tried to swim daily.

-I also had heard from friends that doctors were injecting hyaluronon (roster comb) into knees with cartilage damage.
+I also had heard from friends that doctors were injecting hyaluronon (rooster comb) into knees with cartilage damage.
 I heard stories of cartilage regrowth and pain elimination.

 I scheduled an appointment with an orthopedic surgeon and he scheduled my first MRI.
 After my first visit, he told me I was a candidate for knee replacement and that when the pain became too much that I should return for a knee replacement.